Program Rules Highlights

-- Contractors must perform all EBB retrofit work in accordance with CEBC Chapter A3 or an accepted Standard Plan Set (i.e. Standard Plan Set A or LA City Standard Plan Set #1).
+- Contractors must perform all EBB retrofit work in accordance with CEBC Chapter A3 or Standard Plan Set A or Los Angeles City Standard Plan Number One or an engineered plan.

 - All retrofit work is done completely in the crawl space around the perimeter of the foundation.

-- Contractors must ensure that each and every building permit for an EBB retrofit includes the required references to CEBC Chapter A3 or an accepted Standard Plan Set (i.e. Standard Plan Set A or LA City Standard Plan Set #1) for a Type 1 Qualifying House or the required references to engineered plans for a Type 2 Qualifying House.
+- Contractors must ensure that each and every building permit for an EBB retrofit includes the required references to CEBC Chapter A3 or Standard Plan Set A or Los Angeles Standard Plan Number One for a Type 1 Qualifying House or the required references to engineered plans for a Type 2 Qualifying House.

 - Contractors must be listed in the EBB Contractor Directory to be eligible to do EBB retrofit work.
-To be listed in the EBB Contractor Directory, contractors must be licensed by the State of California and successfully complete the FEMA training.
+To be listed in the EBB Contractor Directory, contractors must be licensed by the State of California and have successfully completed the FEMA training.

 - Contractors may be removed from the Directory in the event EBB determines that the Participating Contractor has failed to meet the program requirements.